Maykop culture: Terrace agriculture

 The construction of artificial terrace complexes in the mountains is evidence of their sedentary living, high population density, and high levels of agricultural and technical skills.
 The terraces were built around the fourth millennium BC. and all subsequent cultures used them for agricultural purposes.
 The vast majority of pottery found on the terraces are from the Maykop period, the rest from the Scythian and Alan period.
 The Maykop terraces are among the most ancient in the world, but they are little studied.
-The longevity of the terraces (more than 5000 years) allows us to consider their builders unsurpassed engineers and craftsmen.
+The longevity of the terraces (more than 5000 years) points to a tradition of landscape engineering.

 Origins

 Colchis region

-Based on Wang (2018), David W. Anthony (2019) notes that "the Maikop population was descended from the Eneolithic farmers [that] came from the south, probably from western Georgia. [the Darkveti-Meshoko culture], and are the ideal archaeological candidate for the founders of the Northwest Caucasian language family."
+Based on Wang (2018), David W. Anthony (2019) notes that "the Maikop population was descended from the Chalcolithic farmers [that] came from the south, probably from western Georgia [the Darkveti-Meshoko culture], and are the ideal archaeological candidate for the founders of the Northwest Caucasian language family."
 He also notes that the Bronze Age Maykop individuals tested by Wang (2018) could not have contributed to the Yamnaya gene pool, Yamnaya being the archeological culture most likely connected to the spread of Indo-European languages.
-Wang (2018) further found that 'Steppe Maykop' (a population related to the Maykop culture) probably had a minor East Asian-related component, which was estimated at ~9.6% of their ancestry.
+Wang (2018) further found that 'Steppe Maykop' (a population related to the Maykop culture) probably had a minor East Asian-related component, which was estimated at ~6.9% of their ancestry, relating them to Ancient North Eurasians (Upper Palaeolithic Siberians AG3, MA1) and Native Americans.